 For most publicly facing deployments as well as private deployments available across a wide-reaching corporate network, you use SSL to encrypt traffic to the client.
 SSL adds significant processing load to establish sessions between clients, which is why you have to provision more capacity in the access layer.
 SSL may not be required for private deployments on trusted networks.

 In most configurations, each of the five zones should have an equal amount of storage capacity.
 Storage nodes use a reasonable amount of memory and CPU.
 Metadata needs to be readily available to return objects quickly.
 The object stores run services not only to field incoming requests from the access tier, but to also run replicators, auditors, and reapers.
-You can provision object stores provisioned with single gigabit or 10 gigabit network interface depending on the expected workload and desired performance.
+You can provision storage nodes with single gigabit or 10 gigabit network interface depending on the expected workload and desired performance, although it may be desirable to isolate replication traffic with a second interface.

 Object Storage (swift)